Help Center

 • Enclosing (e.g. [shortcode attrs]content…[/shortcode]) — returns true or false based on the condition.
 It can be used for the Elementor editor;

-• Visibility Condition Type — is available if the “Enclosing” option is selected.
-It contains two options: “Show element if condition met” — the element will be visible if the adjusted conditions are satisfied; and “Hide element if condition met” — the element will be hidden if the conditions are fulfilled.
+• Visibility Condition Type — available if the “Enclosing” option is selected.
+It contains two options: “Show element if condition met” — an option that allows the element to be visible if the adjusted conditions are satisfied; and “Hide element if condition met” — an option that allows the element to be visible or hidden if the conditions are fulfilled.

 • Selfclosing (e.g. [shortcode attrs]) — returns the content placed between the shortcode tags if the condition is met.
 It can be used for the Bricks editor;